 SB96 authorizes OLCC to regulate the testing and labeling of inhalant delivery systems that include hemp-derived vapor items.

-US lawmakers have passed different bills in 2022 to legalize marijuana, which is already legal in several states.
 Although adult-use marijuana is now legal in Oregon and 18 US states, it is still prohibited at the federal level.
 In 2018, the US Farm Bill legalized use and cultivation of low-THC cannabis, also known as hemp.
 A year later, the US House of Representatives presented the Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act in a bid to legalize recreational and medical marijuana.
 The 2019 MORE Act was passed by the House in 2020 but failed to gain approval from the Senate.
 In 2022, the House moved forward with another MORE Act, which seeks to:

 Meanwhile, the US Senate is also working on its own marijuana legislation bill known as the Cannabis Administration and Opportunity Act (CAOA).
 Like the MORE Act, this bill will delist cannabis from the DEA’s Schedule 1 drugs and allow states to legalize marijuana without federal interference.
 The CAO Act will also resolve a number of issues that are currently plaguing legislated state cannabis markets.
 Examples of those issues include: